Nextiva / Blog / Business Communication

 What is the difference between asynchronous and synchronous communication?

-The primary difference between async and sync communication is the speed of interaction.
-Synchronous happens in real time but requires more “overhead” to express ideas and expectations.
-On the other hand, Asynchronous conveys complete ideas without live interaction.
+The primary difference between asynchronous and sync communication is the speed of interaction.
+Synchronous communication happens in real time but requires more “overhead” to express ideas and expectations.
+On the other hand, Asynchronous communication conveys complete ideas without live interaction.

 What are examples of async communication?